 The Los Angeles Clippers signed forward Glenn Davis on Monday.
-He will wear the number 12 and is available for Monday night’s game against the New Orleans Pelicans.
+He will wear the number 12 and will be available for Monday night’s game against the New Orleans Pelicans.
 Terms of the deal were not disclosed.

-The Orlando Magic bought out Davis' contract, letting him out into free agency.
+Davis got waived and a buyout from the Orlando Magic on Friday.
 He will be reunited with Clippers coach Doc Rivers.
 He played for Rivers while with the Boston Celtics from 2007 to 2011, winning the championship in 2008.
-He was making $6 million this season and was set to make $6.6 million next season.
-In 45 games this season, Davis is averaging 12.1 points and 6.3 rebounds, according to ESPN.
+He was making $6 million this season and was suppose to make $6.6 million next season.
+In 45 games this season Davis is averaging 12.1 points and 6.3 rebounds, according to ESPN.

 “It’s not official yet but hopefully it will be,” Rivers said about Davis.
 “It gives us another big and what I like about a guy like that is he can play a five with a four.
 If we got a guy like that, he also knows my system.”